orbitalquark/textadept/docs/api.md

 <a id="is_hidpi"></a>
 ### `is_hidpi`()

-Returns whether or not Textadept is currently running on a HiDPI/Retina display.
+Returns whether or not Textadept is currently running on a HiDPI/Retina display, as well as the ratio between device pixels and UI toolkit coordinates (typically 1 for normal displays, and 2 for HiDPI/Retina displays).

 <a id="_G.keys"></a>
 ### `keys`